Taniya23Y/Learn-Namaste-React/EP-14_NetflixGPT-TheBeginning/netflix-gpt/README.md

 - Created Redux Store with userSlice
 - Implemented Sign out feature
 - Update profile
+- BugFix: Sign up user displayName and profile picture update
+- BugFix: if the user is not logged in Redirect/browse to Login page and vice-versa
 - Fetch from TMDB Movies

 ...